Anna Calvi: Early life (1980–2007)

-Anna Margaret Michelle Calvi was born on 24 September 1980 in London, the younger of two children born to an English mother and Italian father, both therapists and "amateur musicians" Her sister Nuala Calvi is a journalist.
+Anna Margaret Michelle Calvi was born on 24 September 1980 in London, the younger of two children born to an English mother and Italian father, both therapists and "amateur musicians."
+Her sister Nuala Calvi is a journalist.
 Calvi spent most of the first three years of her life in a hospital undergoing treatment and surgeries to correct congenital hip dysplasia.
 "The way I dealt with that was to create my own world.
 And that's what my relationship with music is – a world of my own creation that I escape into.
 I was always a dreamer.
 The early things stick with you," she later remembered.
 Calvi grew up being exposed to a multitude of genres by her music-loving father; as well as her grandfather, with whom she spent summers in Rome.
 This eclectic array ranged from Captain Beefheart to The Rolling Stones to Maria Callas, combined with classical music: "I was so taken by the sound.
 Whenever I saw an instrument I would get so excited and my heart would beat really fast."

 Calvi began playing violin at the age of six, before beginning to learn guitar at age eight.
 By the age of ten she was using a double cassette karaoke machine to overdub her guitar playing.
 She frequently played along to the records of Jimi Hendrix, whom she idolized.
 She also came to be much influenced by 20th century composers Messiaen, Ravel, and Debussy, attracted "to the impressionistic element of the music," and would try to recreate this feeling on the guitar.

-When Calvi was 18 years old, she came out to her family.
+When Calvi was 18 years old, she came out to her family as lesbian.
 After graduating from secondary school, Calvi enrolled at the University of Southampton, where she studied violin and guitar, graduating with a Bachelor of Arts degree in music in 2003.
 Following her completion of university, Calvi returned to London and worked as a guitar instructor, giving private lessons, though she reflected: "I was rubbish because I had taught myself so I couldn't explain how to play."
 She also worked as a sales assistant in a toy shop.